FUSELAGE CONSTRUCTION - Page 19.

 to pass from the baggage area sub-floor into the tail cone area.

 Here is the full view of the F706 baggage bulkhead.
-The closeup above is
+The close-up

 at the bottom center of the photo below.